christophercliff/caisson/README.md

 ## Deploy your static website to AWS

-Caisson does everything you need to host and deploy a static website on [AWS](https://aws.amazon.com/) via the root domain, e.g. `http://yoursite.com`.
+Caisson makes it easy to host and deploy a static website to [AWS](https://aws.amazon.com/) via the root domain, e.g. `http://yoursite.com`.

 ## Why?

+It's a [tedious process](http://aws.typepad.com/aws/2012/12/root-domain-website-hosting-for-amazon-s3.html) to configure services via the AWS web console.
+Caisson initializes all of the necessary services in a single `init` command and syncs your build directory using a smart `push` command.

+## What does it do?

-AWS allows root domain website hosting via an [elaborate setup process](http://aws.typepad.com/aws/2012/12/root-domain-website-hosting-for-amazon-s3.html).
-Caisson streamlines this process by initializing the necessary [S3](http://aws.amazon.com/s3/) buckets, [Route 53](http://aws.amazon.com/route53/) DNS settings, and a [CloudFront](http://aws.amazon.com/cloudfront/) CDN for good measure.
+Caisson creates two [S3](http://aws.amazon.com/s3/) buckets, a [Route 53](http://aws.amazon.com/route53/) Hosted Zone, and a [CloudFront](http://aws.amazon.com/cloudfront/) CDN.
+It also manages a small cache in S3 for fast pushes.

 ## Installation